On the breakdown point of transport-based quantiles: Main results

 and

 \end{corollary}

-\begin{remark} From \autoref{coro:median_contours_disc} and \autoref{coro:median_contours_cont} we conclude that the reference measure does not have any influence on the population breakdown point as long as it attains the maximal Tukey depth of $1/2$.
+\begin{remark} Note that \autoref{coro:median_contours_disc} does not follow directly from \autoref{Theo:mainDiscrete2}.
+This is because we defined $m_\pm^{(n)}$ and ${\cal C}_\pm^{(n)}(\tau) $ using maximally monotone extensions (beyond the sample points) while \autoref{Theo:mainDiscrete2} focuses only on the behavior at the sample points. { In fact, we will prove both results simultaneously in \autoref{Sect:proofDisc}.} \end{remark} \begin{remark} From \autoref{coro:median_contours_disc} and \autoref{coro:median_contours_cont} we conclude that the reference measure does not have any influence on the population breakdown point as long as it attains the maximal Tukey depth of $1/2$.
 However, in the discrete case it might have an small impact as illustrated in \autoref{Remark:ArbitralyBad}. \end{remark}